AurelienMonteillet/atomic_swap_etherlink_hackathon/README.md

 - **Node.js 18+**
 - **MetaMask** with Etherlink Testnet configured
 - **Jstz CLI**: `npm i -g @jstz-dev/cli`
+- **Jstz Wallet Extension** (optional but recommended): [Download from GitHub](https://github.com/jstz-dev/dev-wallet/releases)
 - **Python 3** (for local server)

+### Jstz Wallet Extension (Recommended)

+For the best experience, install the Jstz Chrome extension wallet:

+1. Download the latest release from [jstz-dev/dev-wallet](https://github.com/jstz-dev/dev-wallet/releases)
+2. Unzip the downloaded file
+3. Go to `chrome://extensions/` in Chrome
+4. Enable "Developer mode"
+5. Click "Load unpacked" and select the unzipped folder
+6. Create or import an account in the extension

+With the extension installed, all Jstz transactions will be signed automatically through the wallet popup.

 ### 1. Clone & Install